Peter Angelo L.Ac, MS, Dipl. AC. (NCCAOM)

 Mitchel Chalek's introduction to asian medicine began in 1973 when he picked up a book by Tokujiro Namikoshi called "Japanese Finger Pressure Therapy - Shiatsu".
 This led to enrollment in shiatsu school in New York with Wataru Ohashi. herbal studies with Jeffrey Yuen, and eventually his Masters degree in Oriental Medicine from Pacific College of Oriental Medicine in New York.
 He has worked as an acupuncturist at Memorial Sloan-Kettering's Integrative Medicine Clinic where he participated in research development and supervision, and has maintained a private practice in Montclair, NJ since 1999.
 He is currently a faculty member at Pacific College in New York City and The Eastern School in Bloomfield, NJ, where he teaches courses on Asian Medical Theory, Acupuncture, and supervised in the acupuncture and herbal clinic.

-She provided supportive care for cancer patients at Mount Sinai Beth Israel's Cancer Medical Center of New York, where she did her internship and utilized acupuncture as a complementary medicine to aid patients in healing, reducing pain, minimizing side effects and minimizing overall quality of life.
+Dr. Daou provided supportive care for cancer patients at Mount Sinai Beth Israel's Cancer Medical Center of New York, where she drew on her clinical expertise in acupuncture as a complementary medicine to assist patients with reducing pain, minimizing side effects, and maximizing overall quality of life.

-She treats hundreds of patients suffering from pain and musculo-skeletal disorders, insomnia, gastro-intestinal issues, seasonal allergies, acne and fatigue.
-Fate believes in finding the underlying causes of a disease and treats patients as a whole to regulate and balance dis-harmonies using the wisdom of Chinese Medicine, which honors and respects the integrity of the Human Body, Mind and Spirit.
+She is the president/owner of DAOU ACUPUNCTURE PC. where she treats hundreds of patients suffering from musculo-skeletal pain, seasonal allergies, fatigue, insomnia, gastrointestinal issues, acne, and depression.
+Dr. Daou is skillful at finding the underlying causes of a disease and treating patients as a whole to regulate and balance disharmonies in accord with the ancient practice of Chinese medicine, which draws on the integrity and cohesion of the human body, mind and spirit.

 Joseph DelGiodice, C.H., L.Ac., ND